shiyiyuedeyu/AODV-UU-0.9.6-on-kernel-4.14/README.md

-# aodv-uu
+# aodv-uu-0.9.6
-    //You can compile on linux kernel 3.12.17 and 3.5.0
+   You can compile on linux kernel 4.14
-    //You can compile on bananapi(linux arm) on linux kernel 4.14.93
+   You can compile Raspberry Pi (Raspbian/Linux)